07 Dec How To Decorate Your Front Door Ready For Christmas

 You could leave it at that, or you could add some lights, bows, tinsel or even fake snow, for a more Christmassy effect.

-If you have children, big or small, this can also be a great half-term activity to keep them occupied.
-They can make some paper snowflakes out of coloured card and paper – it’ll keep them quiet for hours, whilst you have a cup of tea, promise!
+If you have children, big or small, this can also be a great family activity to keep them occupied.
+They can make some paper snowflakes out of coloured cards and paper – it’ll keep them quiet for hours, whilst you have a cup of tea, promise!

 Hanging a Wreath